About apparent superluminal drives in generic gravity theories: Applications

 \section{Applications}

+In the present work an original proof of the continuity Lemma 3, valid regardless the underlying theory or matter content, was presented.
+This lemma is not trivial from the mathematical or physical point of view, and is fundamental for extending the Gao-Wald statement about apparently faster than light travels to general gravity models with general matter content.
+In particular, it was shown that this statement leads directly to the Galloway unpublished statement.
+The presented arguments avoid the use of Morse theory, and is more accesible to researchers in gravity models.
+The idea of the proof is to engine a suitable function $u_\Lambda(\lambda)$ analogous the Flanagan-Marolf-Wald function $G(\Lambda, \lambda)$, adapted to the more general context.

+The next task is to discuss some applications of the presented results.
+The results to be discussed below follow from \cite{gaowald} combined with the ones presented here.
+In that reference, several results follow directly from the Lemma 3.
+However, these authors present a proof of this lemma that is valid only for GR with Null Energy and Null Generic conditions.
+As this lemma was generalized here to the more general context, analogous affirmations may be found for general gravity scenarios.
+As the discussion of all the underlying physics would be lengthy, the exposition will be very succint.
+For details about the physical meaning of these statements we refer the reader to \cite{gaowald} and references therein.

-In the present work, it was shown in \ref{gw2} that an apparent superluminal drive is not possible in general gravity models, if the matter content is such that every null geodesic is deformed such that it develops a pair of conjugate points.
-After presenting a proof of this proposition, not based in causal techniques, the next task is to discuss some of its applications.
-Some of them follow from the reference \cite{gaowald}, but they are enlarged since the use of GR and Null conditions has been removed.
-The first is the following statement about the absence of particle horizons if a null line is absent.
-This is the statement of Corollary 1 of \cite{gaowald} but with the conditions mentioned replaced by the absence of a null line.
+The first application is the following proposition about the absence of particle horizons, if a null line is absent.
+This is the statement of Corollary 1 of \cite{gaowald} but with the mentioned conditions replaced by the absence of a null line. \\